 Scott sighed, pulled his shoulders in and rubbed his hands together and blew on them.
 With a bit of sarcasm, he sang, “Okay-dokey...”

 Alvin moved back from the Jeep a couple of steps.
-With the engine still running and his foot stomped hard on the brake pedal, Scott put the transmission into Neutral, then reached to the lever and pulled up.
+With the engine still running and his left foot stomped hard on the brake pedal, Scott put the transmission into Neutral, then reached to the lever and pulled up.
 It went into gear and gave the slightest movement forward.
 It startled him and he let out an “Oh!”.

 “Hey!
 That’s just great, partner!”
 Alvin encouraged.
 “Now put it into Reverse and let the engine idle speed take it back all slow and easy.”